-Dhuwarrwarr’s design is closely related to the place of Yalaŋbara.
+Dhuwarrwarr’s design is related to the site of Yalaŋbara.
 This is the location of the landing of the Djaŋ’kawu (Dhuwa creator beings).
 According to the artist, the Djaŋ’kawu sisters arrived at Miwatj (Morning Side, the name for northeast Arnhem Land).
-The older Matalatj and the younger Bitjiwurrurru paddled through the water and climbed up the sand dunes to rest.
+The older sister Matalatj and the younger Bitjiwurrurru paddled through the water and climbed up the sand dunes to rest.
 There, they sang the songs of important Dhuwa birds related to the Rirratjiŋu clan.
-The Sisters hung their ceremonial bathi (dilly bags) on the sacred djuta tree.
+The Sisters hung their ceremonial bathi (dilly bags) on the sacred djota (casuarina tree).
 Then, they placed their Mawalan (digging sticks) into the sand to create the first Milŋurr (fresh waterhole).
 Surrounded by birds, goannas, and fruit bats, they witness the meeting of fresh and salt water as the sun rises.
 Matalatj gives birth and Bitjiwurrurru serves as her midwife.
 Dhuwarrwarr incorporates the white of Djawulu (the sisters’ white hair), evoking sacred wisdom.
 The place and ancestral events linked to Yalaŋbara represents the birth of the Rirratjiŋu clan.

 – Buku-Larrŋgay Mulka Centre